Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Computational Details

 The original Transition1x dataset was generated using ORCA version 5.0.2 with the exchange functional $\omega$B97x and the basis set 6–31G(d).
-Since our constructed MACE-Osaka24 models are based on the OFF23 dataset computed with Psi4, we performed single-point calculations on the initial state, transition state, and final state geometries of the 10,073 reactions provided in Transition1x dataset using Psi4 under the computational conditions specified in Appendix~\ref{sec:appendix:C.2} to ensure compatibility.
+Since our constructed MACE-Osaka24 models are based on the OFF23 dataset computed with Psi4, we performed single-point calculations on the initial state, transition state, and final state geometries of the 10 073 reactions provided in Transition1x dataset using Psi4 under the computational conditions specified in Appendix~\ref{sec:appendix:C.2} to ensure compatibility.
 Similarly, all validations using MLIPs and GFN2-xTB were carried out by performing single-point calculations on the IS, TS, and FS geometries provided in Transition1x.

-\subsubsection{Bulk Crystal Lattice Constant}
+\subsection{Bulk Crystal Lattice Constant}

-The crystals used for the benchmark were those adopted in Section B.4 of the Supporting Information in the paper by Batatia et al~\cite{batatia2022mace}.
-For the BCC materials K, Rb, and Cs, it was not possible to represent them using the 4.5 Å cutoff radius employed in the graph construction for the MACE-Osaka24 models, and therefore they were excluded for benchmark in Section~\ref{sec:results}.
-Further details can be found in Appendix~\ref{sec:appendix:D}.
-The optimization of lattice constants through first-principles calculations was performed using VASP at PBE level.
-To ensure compatibility with the MPtrj dataset used for training the MACE-MP-0 and MACE-Osaka24 models, input parameters from the MPRelaxSet in the pymatgen~\cite{ong2013python} library of the Materials Project were utilized.
+The crystals used for the benchmark were those adopted in Section B.4 of the Supporting Information in the study by Batatia et al. ~\cite{batatia2024foundationmodelatomisticmaterials}.
+Representing the body-centered cubic (BCC) materials K, Rb, and Cs using the cutoff radius of 4.5 Å employed in graph construction for the MACE-Osaka24 models was impossible, and thus, they were excluded for the benchmark in Section~\ref{sec:results}.
+Further details are provided in Appendix~\ref{sec:appendix:D}.
+The lattice constants were optimized via first-principles calculations using the VASP at the PBE level.
+The input parameters from MPRelaxSet in the Pymatgen~\cite{ong2013python} library of the Materials Project were utilized to ensure compatibility with the MPtrj dataset used to train the MACE-MP-0 and MACE-Osaka24 models.
 For the MACE-MP-0 and MACE-Osaka24 models, the convergence criterion for unit cell optimization was set to 0.01 eV/{\AA}.
-First-principle PES calculations for Si as a function of lattice constants, shown in Fig.~\ref{fig:3}(c), were performed using single-point calculations with inputs from the MPStaticSet in pymatgen.
+First-principles PES calculations for Si as functions of the lattice constant, as shown in Fig.~\ref{fig:3}(c), were performed using single-point calculations with inputs from the MPStaticSet in Pymatgen.
 The lattice constants were varied from 5 {\AA} to 6 {\AA} in increments of 0.01 {\AA}.